What does your dream dining room look like? Check out these 10 best dining room wall colours for inspiration.

 But if you prefer a more subdued and formal setting, navy blue pairs well against high gloss dining tables and chrome finishes.
 Lighting is key to avoid feeling closed in, so let it shine with statement pendant lighting for extra drama that’s also functional.

 Need a little more green in your life?
 Enjoy a visually soothing dining experience by painting the walls your favourite shade of green.
-Medium tones like forest green go great with rich brown wood tones, punctuated with pops of white and oatmeal to uplift the space.
-A large beige area rug grounds the space while providing a comfy texture.
+Medium tones like forest green go great with light wood tones and timeless neutral greys.

 For a more muted alternative, sage green is an elegant choice for a chic farmhouse aesthetic.
 Contrast with a white dining table with a glass top to brighten the space and draw focus to your dining set.
 To bounce even more light around, angle a mirror strategically to face a light source or window for maximum inflow.